-Berivan Orucoglu is the program coordinator of the Supporting Human Rights Defenders program at the McCain Institute for International Leadership at Arizona State University.
+Berivan Orucoglu is the program manager of the Supporting Human Rights Defenders program at the McCain Institute for International Leadership at Arizona State University.
 In this role, Orucoglu works with the senior director for Human Rights and Democracy to provide transition assistance to human rights activists forced to flee their surroundings because of threats- thus enabling them to remain engage in the fight for human rights.

 Orucoglu was as a Next Generation Leader (NGL) in the 2014 Cohort and wrote a weekly blog on foreign policy, security and freedom of press issues at the Foreign Policy’s Democracy Lab.